What it takes to run Toucan

-But they could be mandatory to enable specific features or are highly recommended for security reasons.
+However, they could be mandatory to enable specific features or are highly recommended for security reasons.

 Thus you can only expose the HTTP port of the container to the reverse proxy according to your rules and your security policies.

-Features with screenshots¶
+Features with Screenshots¶

 based on another service provided by a dedicated container called

 The image is also available on the Docker Hub Registry: toucantoco/screenshot.